LamOort/LamOort/README.md

 - 💻   I'm experienced with most of up-to-date Front-end technologies out there: React, Redux, Vue, Angular, SCSS, styled-components, ... you name it!
 - 🎨   I speak CSS and love building web UI layout and styling from ground up.
 - 🛠   Currently improving my test writing skill and studying about Design Systems.
-- 📚   Looking for opportunities to study more about UI-UX, visual effects and animations.
+- 📚   Looking for opportunities to dive deeper into web component development, UI-UX, visual effects and animations.
 - More details in my [resume](https://drive.google.com/file/d/1RqqCx3rRYVjxlJwms8u32FQlx3OpIag1/view?usp=share_link)

 ### 🥷🏻 Get to know me in person